am-flow/protobunny/docs/source/intro.md

 Protobunny is the open-source evolution of [AM-Flow](https://am-flow.com)'s internal messaging library.
-While the original was purpose-built for RabbitMQ, this version has been completely re-engineered to provide a unified, type-safe interface for any message broker, including Redis and MQTT.
+While the original was purpose-built for RabbitMQ, this version has been completely re-engineered to provide a unified, type-safe interface for several message brokers, including Redis and MQTT.

 It simplifies messaging for asynchronous tasks by providing: